Heralded Linear Optical Generation of Dicke States: Introduction

 Dicke states have been demonstrated experimentally in trapped ions~\cite{linington2008robust,hume2009preparation,ivanov2013creation,lamata2013deterministic}, atomic systems~\cite{stockton2004deterministic,xiao2007generation,Shao2010deterministic}, superconducting circuits~\cite{wu2017generation} and optics~\cite{kiesel2007experimental,prevedel2009experimental,wieczorek2009experimental,zhao2011efficient, Kasture2018}.
 In photonics, they have been generated using diverse sources such as spontaneous parametric down-conversion (SPDC)~\cite{kiesel2007experimental,prevedel2009experimental,wieczorek2009experimental}, Cross-Kerr non-linearity~\cite{zhao2011efficient}, and single photon~\cite{Kasture2018}.
 However, most previous works on Dicke state generation have relied on postselected methods---sorting out successful outcomes by detecting all photons---which irreversibly destroys the entanglement.
 Such states cannot then serve as resources in further quantum protocols.
 This limitation makes heralded optical generation of Dicke states an important open challenge.

 Heralded schemes address this issue by using ancillary photons and modes as success signals, identifying valid runs without disturbing the target state.
-In principle, this preserves entanglement as a usable quantum resource.
+In principle, this preserves entanglement as a usable quantum resource (see Ref.~\cite{forbes2025heralded} for a recent review).
 Yet, designing heralded schemes is significantly more difficult than postselected ones, since the required ancillas and correlations add structural complexity.
 To date, heralded generation of Dicke states has therefore remained elusive.

-In this work, we propose a linear-optical heralded scheme that generates arbitrary Dicke states $|D_n^k\>$ within the linear quantum graph (LQG) picture [15,38,39].
-The LQG framework maps physical components of entanglement-generating circuits into graph elements, reducing the problem of scheme design to that of graph construction.
-This approach has successfully yielded heralded schemes for GHZ, W, GHZ–W superpositions [39,40], caterpillar graph states [40], and qudit entangled states [41,42].
+In this work, we propose a linear-optical heralded scheme that generates arbitrary Dicke states $|D_n^k\>$ within the linear quantum graph (LQG) picture~\cite{chin2021graph,chin2024shortcut,chin2024heralded}.
+The LQG framework is a way to map physical components of entanglement-generating circuits into graph elements, reducing the problem of scheme design to that of graph construction.
+This approach has successfully yielded heralded schemes for GHZ, W, GHZ–W superpositions~\cite{chin2024shortcut,chin2024heralded}, caterpillar graph states~\cite{chin2024boson}, and qudit entangled states~\cite{chin2024exponentially,chin2024creating}.
 Here, we extend the LQG picture to Dicke states, embedding their intrinsic permutation symmetry directly into the graph structure.
 This reduces design complexity and enables systematic heralded constructions of arbitrary Dicke states.
 The resulting heralded Dicke state is compatible with existing photonic quantum platforms and can be employed as a genuine quantum resource.

 This work is organized as follows: Section~\ref{review} reviews the LQG picture of sculpting protocol, the central tool we employ to construct our heralded scheme.
 Section~\ref{sec:Dicke digraph} introduces the Dicke graph in LQG picture, which corresponds to a sculpting operator that generates $|D_n^k\>$.
 Section~\ref{sec:linear optical network} demonstrates how the Dicke graph is implemented as a linear optical circuit that generates the Dicke state $|D_n^k\>$.
 Section~\ref{conclusions} provides concluding remarks and discussions.